bg_wrapper

 Economic Environment

-Higher interest rates and uncertain economic conditions typically reduce multiples as buyers become more conservative
+Higher interest rates and uncertain conditions can reduce multiples.

 Industry Growth

-Growing industries command premium multiples, while declining industries or those facing technological disruption see reduced buyer interest and lower valuations
+Growing industries command premium multiples; declining ones see reduced buyer interest.

 Buyer Demand